Michael C. Gonzales

-Michael C. Gonzales is an American diplomat serving as the United States ambassador to Zambia.
+Michael C. Gonzales is an American diplomat who had served as the United States ambassador to Zambia.
 He previously served as the deputy assistant secretary of state in the Bureau of African Affairs.

 Early life and education

 Gonzales earned a Bachelor of Arts from Occidental College in Los Angeles and a Master of Arts from the American University School of International Service in Washington, D.C.

 Career

 Gonzales is a career member of the Senior Foreign Service, class of Minister-Counselor.
 He has held many positions throughout his career; he was the director of analysis of Africa in the State Department's Bureau of Intelligence and Research.
 Overseas, he held leadership positions as the deputy chief of mission of the U.S. embassy in Kathmandu, Nepal and of the U.S. embassy in Lilongwe, Malawi; and as the political and economic counselor of the U.S. embassies in Harare, Zimbabwe and Addis Ababa, Ethiopia.
 In addition, Gonzales served as spokesperson and Information Officer at the U.S Embassy in Addis Ababa; Ethiopia desk officer in the State Department; and deputy public affairs officer of the U.S. embassy in Kampala, Uganda.
 Since October 1, 2020, he has served as the deputy assistant secretary of state in the Bureau of African Affairs.